hsinnan75/GSAlign/README.md

 - 1.0.1: Fixed a bug in <<CheckMemoryUsage>>
 - 1.0.2: Fixed a bug when running with multi-threads on Mac PCs
 - 1.0.3: Added the Average Nucleotide Identity (ANI) output
-- 1.0.4: Check the input file format
+- 1.0.4: Fixed a bug in reading input files
-- 1.0.5: Check the input file format
+- 1.0.5: Fixed a bug in reading input files
+- 1.0.6: Modified GSAlign's output and fixed type casting